 - Occupational therapist.
 Occupational therapy helps you overcome challenges to activities of daily living, like eating, bathing, dressing, going to the bathroom, getting up and down, and using a wheelchair or other medical equipment.

 - Speech pathologist.
 These professionals evaluate and treat communication, cognitive, and swallowing disorders.
 They help you understand what you hear, speak clearly, think of words, and address reading and writing problems.
 They also help with cognitive issues like attention, thinking, memory, and interacting with others.

 You’ve hopefully surrounded yourself with a medical care team you trust to protect and preserve your ability to recover medically.
-You should take just as much care to surround yourself with a legal team you trust to help you recover legally.
-If you’ve got questions about how we can help protect you legally for a brain injury from an accident, call toll free 888-230-1841 or fill out a Get Help Now form.
+You should take just as much care to surround yourself with a legal team you trust to help you recover legally, to get a South Carolina brain injury accident settlement or workers' comp settlement.
+If you’ve got questions about how we can help protect you legally for a brain injury from a South Carolina accident, contact our Spartanburg accident injury lawyers- call toll free 888-230-1841 or fill out a Get Help Now form.